Exilio016/bfutils/README.md

 cc -o build build.c
 ./build
 ```
+A `target` directory will be created for the build targets.
+The final executables will be located at `target/bin`
 #### Usage
 To use the tool just run `bfutils [option]`.
 Option can be any of the following:
 | Option | Description |